splintered-reality/py_trees/py_trees/tests/nosetests/Readme.md

-Because I can never remember...execute with `nosetests -s` in this folder.
+Because I can never remember...execute with `nosetests my_test.py` in this folder.

--s : do not capture standard output
+Right now, various options are in the setup.cfg (some problems with logging - see notes in the .cfg file).